arnabberawork/Melanoma-Detection-Assignment/README.md

-# Boom Bikes Sharing Case Study
+# Melanoma Detection Assignment
-> Case Study of Linear Regression model for a US bike-sharing provider BoomBikes.
+> Assignment to build a CNN based model which can accurately detect melanoma.

 ## Table of Contents :